Unidata/netcdf-c/docs/threadsafe.md

 thread-safe use.
 However, this is one of the most requested extensions to the library.

-As of this Github Pull Request, support for thread-safe access is now provided.
+As of version 4.x.x support for thread-safe access is now provided.
 The support is **HIGHLY EXPERIMENTAL** since it has been tested to only a very limited extent.